Efficiency Heating & Cooling

 What is a Furnace and How Does It Work?

 A furnace heats your home by warming air and distributing it through ductwork and vents.
 Most use natural gas or electricity.
 Gas furnaces burn gas, transferring heat to the air via a heat exchanger.
 Electric furnaces use electric elements.
-A blower motor then pushes the heated air through ducts and out the furnace vents.
+A blower motor then pushes the heated air through ducts and out of the furnace vents.

 Common Types of Furnaces

-Common furnaces in Portland include:
+Standard furnaces in Portland include:

 - Gas Furnaces: Most popular, using natural gas or propane.
 Known for efficiency and quick heating.

 - Electric Furnaces: Use electric heating elements.
-Cheaper to install but can be more expensive to operate.
+Cheaper to install, but can be more expensive to operate.

 Key Components of a Furnace